avkovalevs/pg_central/K8S_BITNAMI_POSTGRESQl_HA_README.md

 ~~~

 13. Optional step.
-In case of controller-manager and scheduler in Unhealthy status there is need to remove the string "- --port=0" in the following yaml-files:
+In case of controller-manager and scheduler in Unhealthy status there is need to remove the string "- --port=0" in the following yaml-files and restart kubelet:
 /etc/kubernetes/manifests/kube-scheduler.yaml
 /etc/kubernetes/manifests/kube-controller-manager.yaml
 See the block (spec->containers->command).